samuelsolis/front/README.txt

 Uninstall
 =========

-1. Go to ADMINISTER -> SITE CONFIGURATION -> ADVANCED FRONT PAGE SETTINGS and change the default front page to something other than 'front_page' (e.g. 'node').
+1. Go to CONFIGURATION -> ADVANCED FRONT PAGE SETTINGS and change the default front page to something other than 'front_page' (e.g. 'node').

-2. Go to ADMINISTER -> MODULES and de-select the front_page.module from your list of modules.
+2. Go to MODULES and de-select the front_page.module from your list of modules.

 3. Using FTP or other file manager, remove the front_page.module files and folder.